ElektraInitiative/libelektra/src/plugins/network/README.md

 to check if an ip address is valid.

 Furthermore `getaddrinfo()` is used in `check/port` to resolve a port by its service name which is defined under `/etc/services`.
+The portname is translated to the respective portnumber.
 The plugin can be used to check for valid port numbers and if the set port is free to use.

 ## Purpose